Every comedian wants some solid indication of how effective their stand-up comedy routine is when it comes to generating audience laughter.

 Here’s the reality when it comes to objectively determining just how powerful a stand-up routine is (or is not):

-To only consider only a raw audience laughter count for each performing minute during a stand-up comedy performance lacks a true objective determination of just how funny that act is unless the time the audience spends laughing is considered as well.
+To only consider just a raw audience laughter count for each performing minute during a stand-up comedy performance lacks a true objective determination of just how funny that act is unless the time the audience spends laughing is measured as well.

 Does the number of laughs a comedian generates during their performance matter?